So you want to know how to make money on Pinterest without a blog?

 Let’s take for example, the I Heart Umami Pinterest Account to get an idea of the kind of niche specific boards to create.

-This particular account is all about asian-inspired paleo, whole30 Keto Recipes.
+This particular account is all about healthy asian-inspired meals including: paleo, low-carb, Whole30 and Keto recipes.
 Only people interested in this niche specific healthy living would be inclined to follow I Heart Umami.

-The I Heart Umami boards have SEO friendly names and are well organized by themes such as: Easy Paleo Meal Prep Recipes, Paleo Asian Food, Whole30 Poultry, Keto Recipes, and Paleo-Gluten Free Healthy Stir-Fry Recipes.
+The I Heart Umami boards have SEO friendly names and are well organized by themes such as: Easy Paleo Meal Prep Recipes, Healthy Asian Dinner Recipes, Whole30 Breakfast Recipes, Paleo Holiday Recipes, and Paleo-Gluten Free Healthy Stir-Fry Recipes.

 But what’s even better, is that Pinterest users can choose to only follow the boards that interest them the most.
 This makes Pinterest Boards a perfect way to drive a highly targeted audience to your niche affiliate offers!